JonahCoffelt/PyObj/examples/build_directions.md

 ```

 # Publishing
 Use twine to upload to PyPI.
-Run the follwin script:
+Run the following script:
 ```
 twine upload dist/*
 ```
-You will need to give your information to actually upload the package.
+You will need to give your API key upload the package.